-Listenwise’s design provides equitable educational opportunities for special education students with Individualized Education Plans (IEPs) and 504 accommodations.
+Listenwise’s design provides equitable educational opportunities for students with disabilities who have Individualized Education Plans (IEPs) and 504 accommodations.

 A Listenwise user from South Carolina said:

 “I’m a Special Education teacher and I love the easy-to-use audio file and transcript—it has built-in accommodations for all students!”

 Check out the list below to learn more about Listenwise’s audio and transcript features and other ways Listenwise supports students with IEP and 504 accommodations.

 #1 Multimodal Brain Engagement

 Often students are able to comprehend information at higher levels using audio stories than they would when reading text alone.
-Listenwise provides multi representations of information, allowing students to listen and read at the same time.
+Listenwise provides multimedia representations of information, allowing students to listen and read at the same time.
 While students are still mastering reading skills, listening to podcasts helps them develop comprehension strategies.
 This allows them to practice making inferences and identifying the main idea without the additional cognitive load of decoding words.
 Listening while reading also helps students make connections between oral language and printed spelling.

 Moreover, neuroscience research indicates that listening to language activates systems in the brain that are responsible for sight, sound, motor control, and smell.
 This means that hearing about someone “walking upstairs or opening a can of tuna … actually activates parts of [the] brain that drive those very actions.
 This makes audio stories particularly engaging and memorable.

 #2 Response to Special Education Intervention and Assessment (RTI)

 Listenwise’s curriculum materials assist educators in providing students with special education interventions at increasing levels of support, with a variety of optional scaffolds.
 In whole-class, tier one instruction, teachers can use the teacher guides included in standards-aligned lessons to implement activities before, during, and after listening.
 The guide includes suggestions such as, “You may want to ask students to respond to the listening comprehension questions and share their responses with a partner, small group, or the whole class.”
 These helpful reminders recommend best practices for students with and without accommodations.